valhalla/valhalla/docs/sif/elevation_costing.md

 #### Addition of Elevation Factors into Valhalla Routing Tiles

-In order to measure the change in elevation over a given segment of road, we've built a library (and service) called [Skadi](https://github.com/valhalla/skadi); the godess of the mountains.
+In order to measure the change in elevation over a given segment of road, we've built a library (and service) called [Skadi](https://github.com/valhalla/skadi); the goddess of the mountains.
 Skadi has the ability to efficiently query world-wide digital elevation model data.
 We use this library when building routing tiles to estimate the prevaling grade/slope of a given section of road.
 We call this the weighted grade.
 Here's how it works.

 ![Weighting Function](images/weighted_grade.png "Weight Per Grade")